samkeleN/Web3QuizGame/celo-code-evaluator/backend/README.md

 - Comparison table of all repository scores
 - Average scores across all analyzed repositories
 - Links to individual reports

+## Code Attribution

+This project is mainly modified from [Celo Hackathon Agent](https://github.com/celo-org/hackathon-agent) by the Celo Team.

 ## License